 It’s also important to feed your child a variety of fruits and vegetables and make it a point to introduce healthy snacking and eating at an early age.

 Depending on your situation, you may choose to feed your infant your own breast milk or formula.
 Your newborn baby may need to be breastfed every one to three hours but only every four hours or so after a few weeks.
 When your baby is about six months old, begin to follow their cues to determine when they’re hungry.

 Begin to wean your baby off from formula or breastmilk when they’re 12 to 24 months old.
 However, it’s important to continue listening to your baby’s cues and providing milk when needed.
 If you wean your baby from breastmilk when they’re younger than 12 months, replace it with formula.
 If your baby is older than 12 months when you begin the weaning process, replace your breast milk with cow’s milk instead of formula.

 At six months old, your baby may also begin eating complementary foods as you breastfeed or provide formula.
 Start with soft, mashed, or bite-sized foods, such as bananas, avocados, or soft cheeses.
 When your child is about 12 months old and has mastered chewing and swallowing, they may be able to eat most of the foods that you eat.
+By then, you can begin taking some of those foods and making them into sometime treats like banana bread.
 It’s crucial to introduce healthy foods and set good eating habits at this age.